-Key initiatives to enhance the capacity of Queensland's early childhood workforce include:
+Key initiatives to enhance the capacity of Queensland's early childhood workforce include the following.

-Rural and remote residential program—the rural and remote residential program supports educators from rural and remote communities by providing study support to assist in the completion of a Certificate III or Diploma of Early Childhood qualification.
+Rural and remote residential program supports educators from rural and remote communities by providing study support to assist in the completion of a Certificate III or Diploma of Early Childhood qualification.